EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR, COSE, and CoAP libraries.

-To simplify for implementors, the use of CBOR and COSE in EDHOC is summarized in {{CBORandCOSE}} and example messages in CBOR diagnostic notation is given in {{sizes}}.
+To simplify for implementors, the use of CBOR and COSE in EDHOC is summarized in {{CBORandCOSE}} and example messages in CBOR diagnostic notation are given in {{sizes}}.

 # EDHOC Overview {#overview}